lookit/lookit-docs/snippets.rst

 .. admonition:: Where's the code I need?

-   If you only want to change something about the Lookit site, without touching experiment functionality...
+   If you only want to change something about the CHS site, without touching experiment functionality...